HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 Verification results:
 If the password can be accessed normally, the access is normal.

-### The Failback Host is a Windows
+### The Takeover Host is a Windows

 #### Verification test procedure

-Log in to the Failback Host
+Log in to the Takeover Host

 #### Test access to port 10729 of the Failback Transition Host

 ::: tip
-Ensure that the ssh command exists on the Failback Host, and open the CMD command line
+Ensure that the ssh command exists on the Takeover Host, and open the CMD command line
 :::

 Test command: